What Credit Score Do You Need To Buy A House In 2022?

 FHA loan requiring 10% down payment

 500 - Quicken Loans® requires a minimum score of 580 for an FHA loan.

 Conventional mortgages are home loans that follow the standards set by Fannie Mae and Freddie Mac.
 They’re uninsured by any government agency.

-Conventional loans are typically best for those with good or excellent credit, as these loans require a higher credit score than an FHA loan.
+Conventional loans are typically best for those with good or excellent credit, as these loans require a higher credit score than FHA and other loans.

 FHA loans are insured by the Federal Housing Administration, making them less risky for lenders and, because of this, easier to qualify for than conventional mortgages.